tinymce/tinymce-docs/rtc/events.md

 ## `RtcClientDisconnected`

-This event is fired when a user leaves the session.
+This event is fired when a user leaves the session, and can be used to trigger user interface changes to let other users know that the user has disconnected.

 ### Event fields: `RtcClientDisconnected`